 Coast Coffee Bar and Bistro, The Lizard

-Sat just above the iconic beach at Kynance, this solar-powered National Trust cafe serves up classic grub with a truly magnificent outlook.
-Refuel during a coastal walk and take in the view.
+Sat just above the iconic beach at Kynance, this solar-powered National Trust café serves up classic grub with a truly magnificent beachside outlook.
+Refuel during a coastal walk and take in the view or pop in after a refreshing swim in the turquoise waters.

-Open 363 days a year, this bustling cafe is as popular as the beach it sits on, feeding hungry surfers and beach-goers all year round.
-We recommend their stone-baked pizzas served April to September.
+Open 363 days a year, this bustling café is as popular as the beach it sits on, feeding hungry surfers and beach-goers all year round.
+We recommend their stone-baked pizzas and county-famous hot chocolates!

 Roskilly’s Farm

-As well as ice cream galore, Roskilly’s farm is home to, a family-friendly restaurant serving breakfast and lunch, either by the log fire or in the sun, weather dependent.
+As well as ice cream galore, Roskilly’s farm is home to a family-friendly restaurant serving breakfast and lunch, either by the log fire or in the shining, summer's sun.

 The Ferry Boat Inn, Helford Passage